makerdao/community/governance/votes/Executive vote - November 19, 2021.md

 - Increase maximum acquisition price from $1.5 million to $2.85 million.
 - Include Arkansas as a possible state.

-For more information, please see this [signal request thread].
+For more information, please see this [signal request thread](https://forum.makerdao.com/t/signal-request-p1-drop-change-of-covenants-for-p1-drop-farmlands/11236).

 ### Offboarding Vaults